userlessname/Marvel-Rivals-Undetected-Free-Macro/README.md

 ## Download:

-Stable versions are in the 'Releases Section".
+Stable versions are in the "Releases Section".
 Please download from there.
 [Download](https://github.com/userlessname/Marvel-Rivals-Undetected-Free-Macro/releases)

 ---